kgroveshok/z80-homebrew/WORD-LIST.md

 BSAVE  ( w u a s -- )    Save binary file to file name w on bank u starting at address a for s bytes BLOAD ( w u a -- )    Load binary file from file name w on bank u into address u APPEND ( u n --  )  Appends data u to file id on current storage bank |
- READ ( n -- n  )  Reads next page of file id and push to stack |
- FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) |
+ READ ( n -- n  )  Reads next page of file id and push to stack | TESTING - Crashes on second read FORMAT (  --  )  Formats the current bank selected (NO PROMPT!) |
  CONCAT ( s1 s2 -- s3 ) A string of u spaces is pushed onto the stack
  FIND (  -- )